joy-it/pxt-rfid-mfrc522/README.md

 ```

 ## Turn off antenna
-After use, the antenn can be turned off.
+After use, the antenna can be turned off.

 ```typescript
 // Turn antenna off